 Comparison of electrostatic and gravitational forces in an atom

-Installed by Charles Augustin Coulomb in 1785 and bears his name.
+It was erected by Charles Augustin Coulomb in 1785 and bears his name.

 The first results on measuring the force of interaction of charges were obtained in 1785 by the French scientist Charles Augustin Coulomb